ThoaiNguyenHuu842/a-use-case-of-treemap/README.md

 JDK 11, Gradle

 ## How to get started?
-After building the project, we can run the **DailyPricingServiceTest** to see how to this example works.
+After building the project, we can run the **DailyPricingServiceTest** to see how this demo works.